dojot/dojot/connector/mqtt/vernemq/README.md

 ![image](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/dojot/dojot/epic-100kMqttDevices/connector/mqtt/vernemq/docs/plant_uml/mqtt/seq_sec_client)

-Fig. 2 - Client retrives certificates from PKI (EJBCA)
+Fig. 2 - Client retrieves certificates from PKI (EJBCA)

 The step by step on how to get a certificate for a client will be explained later.

-The process of obtaining certificates for K2V Brige and K2V-bridge instances follows the same steps as for the client.
+The process of obtaining certificates for V2K-Bridge and K2V-bridge instances follows the same steps as for the client.

 The process of obtaining certificates for VerneMQ instances follows the same steps as for the client, with some more followed by (Fig. 3):